A Mutually Enriching Conversation

 I wonder if you would also agree that the above characteristics of mutually enriching conversations, which we see in our best adult conversations, are the ideal we also seek in our conversations with young children.
 Would you agree this would be a desirable possibility?
 People I know would answer yes, agreeing that the best conversations they have with their children at home or in school have all of the same characteristics.

-The study that follows, Cultivating Conversations with Children, can enable you to have mutually enriching conversations with every child.
-People who have done this work create them with almost every child they encounter.
-Of course, you can’t always make a mutually enriching conversation happen, but you can have a pleasant one that may evolve down the road.
-You are only half of the participants; the child has his or her part to play, too.
-We can optimize our half in a way that is most likely to succeed.
-It may take weeks or months to build the openness and trust necessary for a mutually enriching conversation, just as it happened in the past with your close friends.
+The study that is coming up, should you wish to pursue, can enable you to create opportunities for mutually enriching conversations every time.
+Of course, you can’t always achieve a mutually enriching conversation, but you can have a pleasant exchange that can lead to to better ones down the road.
+You are half of the participants, of course.
+The child has their part in this, too, but we can optimize our half in a way that is most likely to more easily open the next encounter.
+It may take weeks or months to find the joy of a mutually enriching conversation, the same kind of experience as you have with your close friends.

-To give you some idea what will happen, I have organized it as the first four steps of Bloom’s Taxonomy.
+Here is a peek ahead.
+I have organized the work in accord with the first four steps of Bloom’s Taxonomy.

 - Remembering (you receive and retain information).